Professional Photography & Printing

 Monument Valley

-Arizona and Utah share this valley of greatness and beauty of Navajo Nation Reservation.
-There is a group of huge mesas and buttes of red rock that are surrounded by desert.
-Each one of them has it’s own name and is shaped uniquely and all together they create the view which is quite familiar from lot’s of movies posters etc. And it’s not only the rocks that create this wonder, but also the road that takes you from one state to another.
-Some people confuse it with Route 66 but in fact its’s Route 163, I’m sure all of you seen this at least in some American movie.
-One of such movies is Forest Gump and the spot on the first photo is the exact place where Forest Gump has ended his cross country run.
-I have reached Monument Valley visitor center just before sunset, there is parking space an from the left side of it there is nice view of 3 monuments.
-There were lot of people with tripods and massive cameras shooting this view and then someone from the back yelled heey look over there , and there was this beautiful red sky with clouds on the right […]
+Arizona and Utah share this valley of greatness and beauty, the Navajo Nation Reservation.
+Here, massive red-rock mesas and buttes rise dramatically from the surrounding desert.
+Each formation has its own unique shape and name, and together they create the iconic landscape that you’ve likely seen on countless movie posters and in films.
+But it’s not just the rocks that make this place so spectacular — the road weaving through the valley adds to the magic.
+Many people mistake it for Route 66, but it’s actually Route 163.
+Even if you haven’t been here, I’m sure you’ve seen it in at least one classic American movie, with the endless desert stretching out to meet the towering buttes in the distance.
+One of the movies is Forest Gump and the spot on the first photo is the exact place where Forest Gump has ended his cross country run.
+I have reached Monument Valley visitor center just before sunset, there is parking space an from the left side of it there is nice view of 3 monuments. here were plenty of people with tripods and massive cameras set up, all capturing the iconic view.
+Suddenly, someone from the back shouted, “Hey, […]

 Sep 12